CodeWithSiya/Detective-AI/README.md

 # Detective AI

-A web-based application designed to detect AI-generated content in both text and images using advanced machine learning models.
+A web-based application designed to detect AI-generated content in both text and images using machine learning models.
 Detective AI provides confidence scores and detailed explanations to help users distinguish between human-created and artificially generated content.

 ## Features